pantheon-systems/terminus/docs/Models/Environment.md

     Is this branch a multidev environment?

 ##### Return:
-    [boolean] True if ths environment is a multidev environment
+    [bool] True if ths environment is a multidev environment

 ---